 On May 4, 2020, the Company received proceeds of \$1.4 million in connection with a promissory note (the "Note") entered into with Citibank, N.A. (the "Lender") evidencing an unsecured loan (the "Loan") under the PPP.
 The PPP is a program of the SBA established under the CARES Act.
-Under the PPP, the proceeds of the Loan may be used to pay payroll and make certain covered interest payments, lease payments and utility payments ("Qualifying Expenses").
+Under the PPP, the proceeds of the Loan may be used for payroll and certain covered interest payments, lease payments and utility payments ("Qualifying Expenses").
 The Company intends to use the entire Loan amount for Qualifying Expenses under the PPP.

 The interest rate on the Loan is 1.0% per annum.
-The Note matures on May 2, 2022.
-On December 2, 2020 (the "First Payment Date"), the Company is required to pay all accrued interest under the Loan that is not forgiven in accordance with the terms of the PPP.
-Additionally, on the First Payment Date and on the second day of each month thereafter until May 2, 2022, the Company must make equal monthly payments of the amount of principal under the Loan that is not forgiven in accordance with the terms of the PPP and related accrued interest thereon.
-The Company intends to apply for loan forgiveness under the guidelines of the SBA, which would result in a delay or may eliminate the repayment period, if accepted in whole or in part by the Lender and SBA.
+The Note matures on February 2, 2023.
+On September 2, 2021 (the "First Payment Date"), the Company is required to pay all accrued interest under the Loan that is not forgiven in accordance with the terms of the PPP.
+Additionally, on the First Payment Date and on the second day of each month thereafter until February 2, 2023, the Company must make equal monthly payments of the amount of principal under the Loan that is not forgiven in accordance with the terms of the PPP and related accrued interest thereon.
+The Company intends to apply for loan forgiveness under the guidelines of the SBA, which would result in a delay or elimination of the repayment period, if accepted in whole or in part by the Lender and SBA.
 The Note contains events of default and other conditions customary for a Note of this type.

-Under the terms of the CARES Act, PPP loan recipients can be granted forgiveness for all or a portion of the loan granted under the PPP, with such forgiveness to be determined, subject to limitations, based on the use of the loan proceeds for payment of Qualifying Expenses and the Company maintaining its payroll levels over certain required thresholds under the PPP.
+Under the terms of the CARES Act, PPP loan recipients can be granted forgiveness for all or a portion of the loan granted under the PPP, with such forgiveness to be determined, subject to limitations, based on the use of the loan proceeds for payment of Qualifying Expenses and the recipient maintaining its payroll levels over certain required thresholds under the PPP.
 The terms of any forgiveness also may be subject to further requirements in any regulations and guidelines the SBA may adopt.
 No assurance can be provided that the Company will obtain forgiveness of the Note in whole or in part.
 Official guidance and interpretations of the requirements of the program have been limited and have been changing over time.
 Despite the Company's good-faith belief that it properly satisfied all eligibility requirements for the PPP loan, there has been increasing scrutiny of public companies that received loans, and there can be no assurance that the Company will not become subject to regulatory or other scrutiny, including a request or requirement for repayment of some or all of the loan.

-The Company has accounted for the Loan in accordance with the Financial Accounting Standard Board ("FASB") Accounting Standards Codification ("ASC") Topic 470, Debt.
-Accordingly, the Loan is reflected as a liability on its Condensed Consolidated Balance Sheet as of June 30, 2020.
+The Company has accounted for the Loan in accordance with FASB ASC Topic 470, Debt.
+Accordingly, the Loan is reflected as a liability on its Condensed Consolidated Balance Sheet as of September 30, 2020.
 The Company will record a gain if the Loan is forgiven.